700c wheels explained: the history of road cycling's go-to wheel size

 It used to be that all 700c wheels had roughly the same, narrow internal width to their rims, but now there’s quite a range of rim widths for road bike wheels, from under 15mm up to 25mm plus, which will affect how large the outside diameter of the tyre ends up.

-That’s important since it means that any tyre designed for 700c wheels should fit on any 700c rim, although as anyone who’s used a range of wheels and tyres will tell you, how tight that fit is can vary significantly.
+This measurement is controlled by ISO standard 5775, and that’s important since it means that any tyre designed for 700c wheels should fit on any 700c rim.
+Although as anyone who’s used a range of wheels and tyres will tell you, how tight that fit is can vary significantly.

 Why c?